ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

 -------------------
 ### Open Access

-Not having access to a piece of work is the main roadblock to reproducibility.
-Publishing articles and the underlying data openly will allow anyone to reproduce and confirm the research, and build on the knowledge in a future project.
+Not having access to a piece of research or its underlying data and materials can be the main roadblock to reproducibility.
+Open access not only allows anyone to access and read the papers, but it also permits reproducibility, replicability, and the opportunity to build on or reuse all or part of your work in a future project to advance science and knowledge.
+Many grant providers and institutions may also require your work to be published open access.

 :::{important}
 **Open Licenses**